app-hibrida-wpf-aspnet-webview2

-Let’s look at a series of tutorials aimed at seeing how to create a hybrid desktop application that combines WPF, Webview2, ASP.NET, and a Web application as UI (no small feat!).
+Let’s look at a series of tutorials aimed at seeing how to create a hybrid desktop application that combines WPF, Webview2, ASP.NET and a Web application as UI (that’s something!).

-For many years, we have heard that the future of development is Web, and Desktop is destined to disappear.
-In many ways, that’s true, and I won’t be the one to deny it.
+For many years we’ve heard that the future of development is Web, and Desktop is doomed to disappear.
+In many ways, it is, I’m not going to be the one to deny it.

-However, although it is often ignored, there is still a need for desktop applications.
-Because yes, even if we ignore that elephant in the middle of the room, not everything can be web-based.
+But, although often ignored, there is still a need for desktop applications.
+Because yes, even if we ignore that elephant in the room, not everything can be web yet.

-While we wait for the Desktop world to either collapse or reinvent itself, a good handful of technologies have emerged to fill the gap.
-Electron, Tauri, Flutter, Blazor hybrid, Reactive Native… everyone has their solution (whether any of them actually work well or have a future is another story).
+While we wait for the Desktop world to finally collapse, or reinvent itself, a good handful of technologies have emerged to fill the gap.
+Electron, Tauri, Flutter, Blazor hybrid, Reactive Native, … everyone has their solution (another thing is whether any of them actually work well or have a future).

-Just in case those options weren’t enough, today we are going to see one of these solutions to generate Desktop applications using C# technologies for the backend, and Web for the UI.
+As if there weren’t enough options already, today we are going to see one of these solutions for generating Desktop applications using C# technologies for the backend, and Web for the UI.

-In this first tutorial, we will see how to set up the backend (ASP.NET and WPF), and in the upcoming tutorials, we will see how to connect it with a web frontend (with React, Vue, or Astro).
+In this first tutorial we will see how to configure the backend part (ASP.NET, and WPF) and in the next tutorials we will see how to connect it with a Web Frontend (with React, Vue or Astro).

-- .NET WPF or MAUI for the desktop interface.
-The example will be done with WPF (Windows).
+• .NET WPF or MAUI for the desktop interface.
+I will do the example with WPF (Windows).
 But it would be basically the same in MAUI (Android, Mac).

-- ASP.NET Core as the backend (with local embedded or stand-alone option)
+• ASP.NET Core as backend (with local embedded or stand-alone option)

 Why choose this combination over so many others?
 Mainly because it uses native .NET technologies (WPF/MAUI, Asp.NET) along with Webview2 as a native control.

-In other words, proven, maintained, well-known technologies, and with high performance.
+That is, proven, maintained, well-known technologies with high performance.
 No dependencies, no libraries.
 And the development experience is very comfortable.

-So, this technological stack can’t be that bad, since it’s very similar to what Microsoft itself is using in its applications.
+Well, it can’t be such a bad tech stack, since it’s very similar to the one Microsoft itself is using in its applications.

-And since there isn’t a tutorial explaining how to set up this whole setup, let’s see it step by step 👇
+And since there isn’t a tutorial that explains how to set up this whole thing, let’s see it step by step 👇

 Prerequisites

-Before we begin, I assume you have what you need.
+Before starting, I assume you have what’s necessary.

-- Visual Studio 2022 (or later) with the .NET and desktop development workloads.
+1. Visual Studio 2022 (or higher) with .NET and desktop development workloads.

-- Node.js and npm to manage the Web dependencies.
+2. Node.js and NPM to handle Web dependencies.

-If you are missing any of them, take a stroll through the web, as we have everything explained 😉.
+If you are missing any of them, take a walk through the website, we have them all explained 😉.

 Our hybrid application will have the following structure:

-- ClientWeb: A Web application that will run in the browser or within WebView2.
+• ClientWeb: A Web application that will run in the browser or inside WebView2.

-And here’s a structure of the files, so we don’t get lost.
+And here is a file structure, so we don’t get lost.

 └── package.json # Node.js dependencies

-I have only included the main files for understanding the relationships.
-There will, of course, be many more files.
+I’ve only listed the main files to understand the relationships.
+There will obviously be many more files.

 Let’s start by creating the ASP.NET project, which is the easiest part.
-For that, we create a folder for our project, for example, MyHybridApp
+To do this, we create a folder for our project, for example, MiAppHibrida

 dotnet new webapi -n ServerAspnet